h2oai/tutorials/AI and ML Foundations Courses/ML Foundations/getting-started-with-feature-engineering-hands-on-assignment-in-h2o-3-part-2/getting-started-with-feature-engineering-hands-on-assignment-in-h2o-3-part-2.md

 For Part 2 of this assignment, you will learn how to explore data details, launch an experiment, explore feature engineering, and how to extend Driverless AI using Bring Your Own Recipe (BYOR) by accessing the [H2O.ai Recipe Github Repository](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.0).

-In this overview of H2O-3, you will learn how to load data, define encoding parameters, train a target econding model, train a tree-based model with target encoding and a baseline model, and compare the results.

 **Note: This tutorial has been built on Aquarium, which is H2O.ai's cloud environment providing software access for workshops, conferences, and training.
 The labs in Aquarium have datasets, experiments, projects, and other content preloaded.
 If you use your version of H2O-3 or Driverless AI, you will not see preloaded content.**